 So you want to get your child a talent agent, but don’t know where to begin.

-I love discovering children who want their big break, and I want to share five tips for parents to get their child in front of a talent agent.
+I love discovering children who want their big break.
+Here are five tips for parents to get their child in front of a talent agent.

 1. If your child shows interest in acting, sign them up for a class.
-This is the first step to see if they really want to do this, or if the desire will fade once things become more structured.
-There are many resources online as to which acting classes in NY have a good reputation.
-Backstage.com’s message boards are terrific!
+This is the first step to see if they really want to do this or if the desire will fade once things become more structured.
+There are many resources online as to which acting classes have a good reputation.
+Backstage.com’s message boards are a terrific resource!

 3. A professional headshot is an actor’s calling card.
 If your child is 10 or older, he or she needs one.
-This shows me that the child/parent is serious, and willing to invest in their professional career.
-Headshots don’t have to cost a fortune, and if a child is on the younger side, good digital pictures are fine.
-Make sure the photos are clear and UPDATED!
+This shows me that the child and parent are serious and willing to invest in their professional career.
+Headshots don’t have to cost a fortune and if a child is on the younger side, good digital pictures are fine.
+Make sure the photos are clear and updated!
 Nothing is worse than an agent meeting a child who looks nothing like their picture.

 4. Talk to everyone you know.
 We do meet a lot of kids through referrals, and someone you know might be involved in the business or know someone who is.
 Just like looking for a job, finding an agent is about networking!